Ann Sheridan Has Plenty of "Oomph," Does Her Own Singing, Is Voted Best Dressed, Fights Warner Bros. for Better Roles, and Moves to Mexico.

 Ann Sheridan the Fashion Plate

 In fact, it was Ann’s keen eye for fashion that gave William “Billy” Travilla his start in films.
 The legendary designer later became most celebrated for the flawless gowns he created for Marilyn Monroe, but Travilla’s success in Hollywood can all be traced back to Ann Sheridan.
-Read my articles on Nora Prentiss (1947) and Billy Travilla for more information about Ann’s life-changing influence in Travilla’s accomplished career.
+Read my articles on Nora Prentiss (1947) and Billy Travilla for more about Ann’s life-changing influence in Travilla’s accomplished career.

 She Loved Poodles.
 And Mexico

 Two of Ann’s great passions were poodles and Mexico.
-She actually bred poodles during the 1950s with her veterinarian.
+She bred poodles during the 1950s with her veterinarian.
 But parting with the puppies was so hard for Ann, she stopped poodle breeding in 1959.

 Ann’s love of Mexico began during her Texas childhood, when she learned to speak Spanish.
 Throughout her years in Hollywood, Ann frequently said she’d love to mostly leave her career behind, and move to Mexico City.
 True to her word, Ann did move to Mexico City, and lived there from 1953-1956 after the passing of her longtime boyfriend, publicist Steve Hannagan.